APT-Al/scotty/README.md

 # scotty
-Our Dashboard; beam us up scotty
+Our C&C and Dashboard; beam us up scotty